MLSysOps/MLE-agent/README.md

 - Improve the documentation
 - Write tests

-If you are interested in contributing, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file..
+If you are interested in contributing, please check the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Support and Community